JLARC is not recruiting at this time

 JLARC employs a full-time staff with backgrounds in public policy, public administration, program evaluation, political science, government, law, economics, and finance.

-Working at JLARC presents a unique opportunity to influence public policy and improve state government.
-Working here represents a great balance between doing meaningful work, but also living in a vibrant community alongisde other talented colleagues committed to better government.
+Working for JLARC presents a unique opportunity to influence public policy and improve state government.
+Working here represents a great balance of meaningful work with talented colleagues and life in a vibrant community.

 Our work saves taxpayer dollars and leads to major improvements in important state government programs